breatheco-de/jwt-authentication-with-flask-react/README.md

 Almost every website in the world has user authentication, in this project you have to implement user authentication using the Python Flask framework for building a backend REST API and React.js and sessionStorage API for the front end web application.

-The use of [this template/boilerplate](https://github.com/4GeeksAcademy/react-flask-hello) is recomended to start the development, it already comes with the necesary setup and installation for start coding in one minute.

 ## 🗒️ Instructions